Want to set up WooCommerce Mailchimp integration and supercharge your email marketing?

 You can either create a new key or copy the one you created earlier.

 Go to the Tools ⇨ Connectors section inside FunnelKit Automations.
-You’ll find eCommerce plugins you can connect with.
+You’ll find different apps you can connect with.

 Click on ‘Connect’ under the Mailchimp section.

-Paste the API Key in the field and select the list in Mailchimp.
+Paste the API Key into the field, then select the list in Mailchimp.

 Your audience data will display the list you choose here.